Battle of Mysunde (1864)

-The Battle of Mysunde on the 2nd of February 1864 was the first battle between the Prusso-Austrian allied army and the Danish army in the Second Schleswig War.
+The Battle of Mysunde on 2 February 1864 was the first battle between the Prusso-Austrian allied army and the Danish army in the Second Schleswig War.
 The Prussian vanguard force of 10,000 men attempted to break through and outflank the Danish defenses at Danevirke, but were repulsed by the fortification garrison and two battalions of the Danish army.

 Background

 Danish public opinion expected the forthcoming war with the German allies to take place at the Danevirke, placing almost mythological belief in the impenetrability of the fortification system.
 In practice, the fortification system had fallen into disrepair.
 The barracks for the soldiers had not been built, connecting roads were not constructed, and the obstacles in front of the fortifications had not been put in place.
 As a result, when the Danish army entered the positions in January, they had a lot of work to do, with the winter frost making digging difficult.
 In addition, the line of fortifications at Danevirke was far too long to be adequately defended by the 38,000 man Danish army.

 Mysunde itself was a small fishing village of approximately two dozen houses on the south side of the Schlei.
 It was a part of the eastern fortifications of Danevirke, but the real importance of the position was due to narrowness of the Schlei at this point.
 This meant that it was one of the few points where the eastern flank of Danevirke was not made impenetrable by natural obstacles.
 Consequently, the defense of the position was of great strategic importance; a breakthrough at the crossing point would allow the Prussians to envelop and surround the Danish forces at Danevirke, while the Austrians kept the Danes pinned in their positions.